drojaazu/megadev/program_design.md

 In reality, the jump table only takes up 180 bytes, leaving the space from 0xFFFDB4 and onward free for use (588 bytes).
 However, this free space is used by many of the Boot ROM library functions, so keep that in mind if you plan to use the built-in library.
 See the bootrom.md file for more info.

 The stack is allocated to 0xFFFD00 by default.
 This can, of course, be re-pointed to wherever you'd like, though with the default layout it's already in an optimal position.
 Recall that the stack fills upwards, so you'll want to allocate enough space for it when planning the space for your ROM/RAM partitions above it.
 Too little space and it will overflow up into your RAM, possible overwriting runtime memory or runtime memory corrupting the stack.
 Too much space and it becomes wasted memory.
-This is an area of your program that you will likely want to optimize, especially if you are primarilt coding in C. Lots of nested function calls with registers pushes and allocated local variables will quickly fill up the stack.
+This is an area of your program that you will likely want to optimize, especially if you are primarily coding in C. Lots of nested function calls with registers pushes and allocated local variables will quickly fill up the stack.
 Prefer using global values whenever possible to prevent too much stack usage.

 Let's map out a possible memory layout, apropos of nothing.
 As we said earlier, our goal is to define the boundaries of "ROM" (program code and resources) and "RAM" (runtime memory) for our program within the confines of usable space.